drublackberry/NEM-data-challenge/README.md

 A report on EDA has been written and attached as well in PDF.
 The report summarized the figures contained in the EDA notebook, wiht the sole purpose to fit the 5 page requirement.

 Contents:
-- "README.md": this file
+- `README.md`: this file
-- "dataset_processed.csv" the output file
+- `dataset_processed.csv` the output file
-- "ETL" folder: contains code for the Extract, Transform, Load analysis.
+- `ETL` folder: contains code for the Extract, Transform, Load analysis.
-- "EDA" folder: contains code for the Exploratory Data Analysis
+- `EDA` folder: contains code for the Exploratory Data Analysis
-- "EDA_report.pdf": cointains a 5 page report, which is the summary of the exploration donde in the EDA notebook.
+- `EDA_report.pdf`: cointains a 5 page report, which is the summary of the exploration donde in the EDA notebook.

 From 25/08/17 onwards these files will be as well available on https://github.com/drublackberry/NEM-data-challenge